Cystic node

 The cystic node (also known as the cystic lymph node,' cystic lymph node of Lund, Lund's node, or Mascagni's lymph node and often erroneously referred to as Calot's node) is the sentinel lymph node of the gall bladder.
 It is located within the cystohepatic triangle (Calot's triangle).

 Structure

 The cystic lymph node is situated at the neck of the gallbladder.
 It is invariably situated lateral to the biliary tree.

 The node receives lymphatic drainage from the gallbladder, cystic duct, hepatic duct, and the superior portion of the common bile duct.
 It in turn drains lymph into the hepatic lymph nodes.

 Clinical significance

 It increases in size in cholecystitis and cholangitis; it becomes enlarged in most cases of acute cholecystitis which serendipitously also makes it easier to identify in case of subsequent surgery.

 It is an anatomic landmark and may be removed along with the gallbladder in cholecystectomy.
-The node can be used as a landmark to prevend iatrogenic injury during surgery in the cystohepatic triangle so as to avoid the bile ducts and other structures of the porta hepatis.
+The node can be used as a landmark to prevent iatrogenic injury during surgery in the cystohepatic triangle so as to avoid the bile ducts and other structures of the porta hepatis.